 Canon EOS M

-On the less expensive end of mirrorless cameras, Canon’s EOS M still packs a punch with it’s 18MP CMOS sensor and large 3″ touch screen display.
+On the less expensive end of mirrorless cameras, Canon’s EOS M still packs a punch with its 18MP CMOS sensor and large 3″ touchscreen display.
 Canon introduced the new M mount with this camera with a small assortment of lenses and an affordable adapter to give you a larger variety of lenses to choose from.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: